Vicentesan/how-to-jwks/README.md

 # How to JWKS

-This repository demonstrates my first attempt at implementing JSON Web Key Set (JWKS) authentication.
-After learning the basics from [Diego Fernandes (@dieegosf)](https://x.com/dieegosf) and diving deep into key rotation, token validation, and session management, I've created this implementation that keeps things simple and reliable.
-A huge shoutout to Diego for teaching me the fundamentals of JWKS and inspiring me to create this blog post available at [vicentesan.dev/blog/how-to-jwks](https://vicentesan.dev/blog/how-to-jwks).
+This repo is my first shot at building a simple way to do JWKS (JSON Web Key Set) authentication.
+I learned the basics from [Diego Fernandes (@dieegosf)](https://x.com/dieegosf) and then dove into key rotation, token validation, and session management.
+I kept it straightforward and reliable.
+Big shoutout to Diego for teaching me the fundamentals of JWKS and inspiring me to write this blog post at [vicentesan.dev/blog/how-to-jwks](https://vicentesan.dev/blog/how-to-jwks).

-This is a living document for the community.
-Feel free to open issues to discuss improvements, edge cases, or share your experiences.
-Pull requests are welcome to enhance the implementation, fix bugs, or add new features.
-Let's learn and improve together!
+This is a living document for everyone.
+Feel free to open issues if you want to discuss improvements, edge cases, or share your own experiences.
+Pull requests are totally welcome — let's learn and improve together!

 ## The Problem

-JWKS authentication sounds straightforward until you actually implement it.
-You quickly run into:
+Getting JWKS working sounds simple until you actually try to do it.
+Then you run into stuff like:

 -  **Key rotation nightmares**: When do you rotate?
 How long do you keep old keys?
 -  **Race conditions**: Tokens signed with old keys while new keys are being deployed
 -  **State management**: Keeping track of which keys are active, revoked, or expired
-- **Distributed complexity**: Ensuring all your services can validate tokens consistently
+-  **Distributed complexity**: Making sure all your services can verify tokens consistently

-Most solutions I've seen either over-engineer the problem or ignore critical edge cases.
-This implementation focuses on simplicity and reliability.
+Most solutions I’ve seen either overcomplicate things or ignore these edge cases.
+This implementation focuses on keeping it simple and reliable.

 ## The Solution

-The core idea is simple: **centralize all key management in Redis with clear lifecycle rules**.
+The core idea is: **manage all your keys in Redis with clear rules**.

 ### Key Principles

-1. **Always have an active key**: The system ensures there's always a valid key for signing tokens
+1. **Always have an active key**: The system makes sure there’s always a valid key for signing tokens.
-2. **Keep recent keys for validation**: Store the last N keys to handle tokens signed before rotation
+2. **Keep recent keys for validation**: Store the last N keys to handle tokens signed before rotation.
-3. **Use Redis for persistence**: Keys survive restarts but stay in memory for performance
+3. **Use Redis for persistence**: Keys survive restarts and stay fast.
-4. **Single source of truth**: One function to get keys, one function to rotate them
+4. **Single source of truth**: One function to get keys, one to rotate them.

 ## Implementation Details

 ### Key Management

-Keys are stored in Redis with the following structure:
+Keys are stored in Redis with this structure:

-- `auth:keys:active` - The currently active key ID
+-  `auth:keys:active` — The current key ID for signing
-- `auth:keys:pem:{kid}` - Private key PEM for signing
+-  `auth:keys:pem:{kid}` — Private key PEM for signing
-- `auth:keys:jwk:{kid}` - Public key JWK for validation
+-  `auth:keys:jwk:{kid}` — Public key in JWK format for validation
-- `auth:keys:recent` - Sorted set of recent key IDs (by timestamp)
+-  `auth:keys:recent` — Sorted set of recent key IDs (by timestamp)
-- `auth:keys:revoked` - Set of revoked key IDs
+-  `auth:keys:revoked` — Set of revoked key IDs

 ### Core Functions